“Our goal is to make it so there's as little friction as possible to having a social experience.”

 - Employee forgets how to complete the task next time, starting this process over again

 Is this scenario exaggerated?
 You tell us!
 We’ve seen it happen plenty of times.
-Written checklists for high value, high frequency workflows at your company can eliminate this source of friction.
+Whether it's a customer onboarding checklist or an employee onboarding checklist, written checklists for at your company can eliminate this point of friction.

 5. IT and infrastructure